First Day(s) in Australia on a Working Holiday Visa: What to Do in Your First Week

 White Card

-I recommend choosing the online option, it’s just cheaper.
-As with RSA, ensure you to choose official providers for online courses, as there seem to be many scams.
+I recommend selecting the online option; it’s just cheaper.
+As with RSA, ensure you pick official providers for online courses, as there seem to be many scams.

-In Australia, working holiday backpackers on any subclass pay a flat tax rate of 15% for every dollar earned up to $45000 with TFN (updated Mai 2024).
+In Australia, working holiday backpackers on any subclass pay a flat tax rate of 15% for every dollar earned up to $45000 (updated January 2026).
 It’s as simple as that.

 If you earn more than $45000, you automatically fall into the following tax brackets from the first dollar you earn above $45,000: